amiecorso/RefrigeratorSim/README.md

 - Consider other linear solvers to potentially improve performance.

 The software:
+- Unit tests!!
+I tested functionality using a sanity-check no-data graph, and spot-checked functionality with print statements, but proper unit tests with a small, fake dataframe should be implemented.
 - Parameterize the model with a config file, making it easier to adjust parameters in one place, such as:
     - The input data path
     - The number of timestep iterations to perform (shorten for quicker testing cycles)